Many furniture shops like to retain their floorstock and take orders

 in terms of space and comfort.

-A popular round table design is the Matego table, and then there
+A popular round table design is the Matego table,

 Square tables can also be great to allow guests to easily converse with

 each other, however, a table at say 1500 or 1600mm square will only be

 able to sit a maximum of 8 people.
 We could create a 2000mm square table